google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 Before running ClusterFuzzLite, you must integrate your project with ClusterFuzzLite's build system to build your project's fuzzers.
-See [Integrating with ClusterFuzzLite's build system] if you haven't already taken this step.
+See [Step 1: Build Integration] if you haven't already taken this step.

-Once your project's fuzzers can be built and run by the OSS-Fuzz/ClusterFuzzLite helper script, it is ready to be fuzzed by ClusterFuzzLite.

 The exact method for running ClusterFuzzLite will depend on which CI system you are using.